2006 Mid-Atlantic United States flood: Pennsylvania

 Of the 67 counties in Pennsylvania, 46 were under a state of emergency as declared by Governor Ed Rendell.
 Four deaths were confirmed in Pennsylvania; two in Luzerne County, one near Gettysburg, and one in rural Wayne County.

-In Lackawaxen, the Zane Grey museum, part of the Upper Delaware Scenic and Recreational River, sustained significant damage.

 Virginia

 Flooding occurred in many areas in Virginia, particularly in the north.
-A mudslide closed the Capital Beltway in Alexandria for several hours on Monday, June 26.
+A mudslide closed the Capital Beltway (I-495) in Alexandria for several hours on Monday, June 26.
 Mudslides were also witnessed in the mountainous regions.
 Governor Tim Kaine declared a state of emergency for the entire Commonwealth of Virginia.